infinitered/ignite/docs/quick-start/project-structure.md

 A place to store your Sagas (Redux side effects).

 **Services**
-API calls to external services?
+API calls to external services.

 **Themes**
 A place to contain styles shared across your project (fonts, colors, etc.).

 **Transforms**
-A common pattern when working with APIs is to change data so that it plays nice between your app & the API.
+A common pattern when working with APIs is to change data so that it plays nice between your app and the API.

 We've found this to be the case in every project we've worked on.
 So much so that we're recommending that you use this folder for these transformations.